rossaddison/yii3-i/README.md

 **To install at least a service and a product, and a foreign and a non-foreign client automatically follow these steps please:**

 * Step 1: Settings ...
 View ...
 General ...
 Install Test Data ...
 Yes  AND   Use Test Date ...
 Yes
-* Step 2: In the main Url type: invoice an press enter.
+* Step 2: In the main Url type: invoice and press enter.
 The Invoice Controller will create 2 clients and products automatically.

 **The package by default will not use VAT and will use the traditional Invoiceplane type installation providing both line item tax and invoice tax**